 Step 2: Review your UCLA DS-2019

-Sign and date at the bottom of your DS-2019.
+Print your DS-2019 and then sign and date at the bottom of your DS-2019.
 The J-2 spouse or dependent should sign the J-2 DS-2019 form.
 Parent or guardian must sign the DS-2019 form if exchange visitor is under 16.

-Make sure to make an electronic copy of your DS-2019 form for your records, before and after you apply for the visa stamp.
+Make sure to keep an electronic copy of your DS-2019 form for your records, before and after you apply for the visa stamp.
 When you apply for the visa stamp, the consular officer will sign your DS-2019.
 It is important that you keep a copy of the DS-2019 with the consulate's signature on it as well.

 Step 3: Pay the SEVIS I-901 Fee